-Property ReuseThe new site owner is working with the regulatory agencies and the PRPs to bring the property back into beneficial reuse.
-The new owner developed the site as a truck parking center and will observe the use restrictions that the site remedy requires.
+Property ReuseThe current site owner, who obtained the property in November 2006, has worked with the regulatory agencies and the PRPs to bring the property back into beneficial reuse.
+The new owner developed the site as a truck parking center and observes the use restrictions that the site remedy requires.

 ContactsRemedial Project Manager, U.S. EPA